Morsel/morsel-api/doc/API-Docs.md

 <br />

 ## POST ```/users/sign_in``` - User Authentication
-Authenticates a User using one of the request parameters below and returns an authentication_token
+Authenticates a User using one of the request parameters below and returns a [User (w/ Auth Token)](#user-w-auth-token).
+If the `Authentication` passed in [Sign In w/ Authentication](#sign-in-w--authentication) is valid, the previously stored `token` and `secret` values will be overwritten with the new ones passed in.

 ### Request